Winnipeg 5-year fixed mortgage rates

 Bank of Montreal

 RBC Royal Bank

-As one of Canada's most populated cities (number 7, for those keeping score) Winnipeg is an important city with a thriving real estate and mortgage market.
-That's good news for current and future homeowners, as there exists a range of mortgage products and providers to choose from.
+As one of Canada's most populous cities (number 7, for those keeping score), Winnipeg is an important city with a thriving real estate and mortgage market.
+That's good news for current and future homeowners, as there exists a wide range of mortgage products and providers to choose from.

 Best mortgage rates in Winnipeg +

 5-year fixed mortgage rates: Quick facts

 - Mortgage rate is fixed over a 5-year term

 - 69% of all Manitoba mortgage requests made to Ratehub.ca in 2021 were for 5-year fixed-rate mortgages